nidhiG30/libraries-used-in-projects/README.md

 @fortawesome/react-fontawesome: Wrap up for fontawesome so this can be easily used on React.

-Solid Icons: Used for the navigation on the left side.

 animate.css: CSS library for animating the objects and fonts